sanandak/d3-velan/README.md

 ## Usage

+    cd $HOME/.../d3-velan
+    python ./velServer.py
-    /path/to/nwjs /path/to/d3-velan
+    /path/to/nwjs .

 Buttons to open an SU file and to save velocity picks.

 The viewer displays the semblance plot for the first _ensemble_ (by default, the first `cdp` location).
 Click on the semblace plot to pick time-velocity pairs to construct a velocity model.
 The `cdp` gather is NMO corrected to that model.

 The saved picks file is a JSON file that is an array of traces.
 - sufile: file name of the picked data
 - picktime: when the picking was done
-- picks: an array of picks
+- picks: an array of picks (`{t:..., v:..., a:...}`)

 ## TODO